mmistakes/made-mistakes-jekyll/_posts/2013-01-06-calwahab-portrait.md

 ---
 layout: paperfaces
-title: "PaperFaces portrait of @calwahab"
+title: "Laying on a blanket at the beach"
 description: "PaperFaces portrait of @calwahab drawn with Paper by 53 on an iPad."
 image: paperfaces-calwahab-twitter-lg
 thumb: paperfaces-calwahab-twitter-150.jpg